Nicolouiskayencodes/Library/README.md

 Live Preview: https://nicolouiskayencodes.github.io/Library/

 Create a list of books to read with info and check off read books.
-Store user inputs and updates and use local storage to persist data
+Store user inputs and updates inside objects.